espocrm/documentation/administration/troubleshooting.md

 where `www-data` is a web-server user.

 4. If there are no errors, check Scheduled Jobs to see if any job was executed (see a Log panel).

+## Running rebuild from CLI

+Sometimes you need to run rebuild from the command line interface when the application is not loading.

+`sudo -u www-data php rebuild.php`

+www-data is a web server user.

 ## EspoCRM is not loading after upgrade